 Depending on the type of company and sector, many self-employed also choose the following cover:

-Self-employed people in Switzerland can’t register with the state unemployment insurance scheme, so they aren’t insured against unemployment.
+Self-employed people in Switzerland can’t register with the state unemployment insurance program, so they aren’t insured against unemployment.

 What do you need to bear in mind when starting out on your own?
 We have compiled the most important tasks and tips for you on setting up a company.